 When writing your reasons for applying, try to be aware of how you come off to the hiring manager.
 If you’re mention about wanting to gain certain skills at the company, it can give off the impression that you’re simply using the company as a step-up for your career.
 Traditional Japanese companies with long histories in particular, do not like it when their employees use them as a stepping stone for a better position offered in another company.
 These types of companies prefer to hire employees that will stay working for them for the rest of their natural lives.

 If you’re applying for a specific position, take a closer look at the information provided about the job opening.
 They will often mention what makes the ideal candidate.
-You should try to include these qualities in your application to stand out amongst a sea of applicants.

 Requests and Miscellaneous Information